 As Gen Z was raised around financial insecurity, they are driven to succeed financially and will work toward financial security.
 Raised by Gen X, they were taught the importance of independence, self-motivation and success.
 In turn, Gen Z is future focused, realistic and they want to work for their success, pushing them to desire career advancement.

 Gen X and millennials preferred diversity and made strides to include minorities, but for Gen Z, diversity isn’t preferred, but expected.
 Gen Z grew up as the most ethnically diverse American generation to date and saw gay marriage legalized and a woman run for president.
-As the census predicts that over half of children in America will belong to a minority group in 2020, diversity is the expectation.
+With Gen Z predicted to have a non-white majority by 2026, diversity is the expectation.

 As construction continues to encourage diversity, Gen Z will be driven to the industry and its opportunities for minorities.
 As an industry, it is going to become increasingly important to continue promoting diversity both internally and externally.